 B2B buyers today do their own research, access multiple pieces of information and report little satisfaction with supplier’s information channels.
 For sales leaders — who rank new customer acquisition as a top challenge — more disciplined sales prospecting is a top priority.
 Improved prospecting also trickles down into the other key priorities of improving both the quality and volume of leads.

-At the Gartner Sales & Marketing Conference 2018 in Las Vegas, NV, Carlos Guerrero, Senior Director, Advisory, Gartner, explained that to engage reluctant prospects today, sales leaders must enable their teams to craft engaging messages that will cut through the noise.
+At the Gartner CSO & Sales Leader Conference 2018 in Las Vegas, NV, Carlos Guerrero, Senior Director, Advisory, Gartner, explained that to engage reluctant prospects today, sales leaders must enable their teams to craft engaging messages that will cut through the noise.
 These outbound communications include messages disseminated via phone, email and social media to help sellers uncover and qualify new opportunities for the sales force.

 The early stage prospecting strategy that many organizations use is flawed